hnmike/hnmike/data engineer lab 1 (202411160846).md

     git clone git@github.com:DataExpert-io/data-engineer-handbook.git
     ```

-    > ℹ️ To securely interact with GitHub repositories, it is recommended to use SSH keys.
-Follow the instructions provided **[here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)** to set up SSH keys on GitHub.
+			ℹ️ To securely interact with GitHub repositories, it is recommended to use SSH keys.
+Follow theinstructions provided **[here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)** to set up SSH keys on GitHub.
     >

 - Navigate into the cloned repo using the command line: